Reimonsk8/citricsheep_devtest/readme.md

+# Notes

+Due to the short time frame of only 4 hours, I couldn't complete the one-hot encoding properly for the linear regression models.
+If more time had been given, I would have been able to finish it, and I'm confident I could have done it successfully.
+After that, I would have evaluated the performance of different machine learning models and selected the best one.
+Then, I would have fine-tuned the parameters to achieve the best results.
+Additionally, I would have needed to generate more data to train the models effectively.
+With a good prediction model in place, I would have developed a full-service API to deliver predictions in real time.

 # Dev Test Description of my approach and constrains:

 due the lack of real data, i'm gonna assume that each row in the elevator_demand table represents a call to the elevator,